vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 are of the same length plus or minus one.

 The system also checks for bursting tokens into multiple words or merging multiple tokens into a word, and makes decisions about hypenated words.
-For english, since the dictionary only contains lemma (canonical) forms of words, it checks standard conjugations to see if it recognizes a word.
-For foreign languages, it lacks this code, so the dictionary needs to include all conjugated forms of a word.
+For English, since the dictionary only contains lemma (canonical) forms of words, it checks standard conjugations to see if it recognizes a word.
+For foreign languages, the engine lacks the ability to conjugate words, so the dictionary needs to include all conjugated forms of a word.

 ## Merging

+Merging converts multiple tokens into single ones that can be manipulated more easily.
+One can have proper names merged (John Smith → John_Smith) which supports the classic named-entity extraction (finding proper names).
-One can have proper names merged, date tokens merged, and number tokens merged.
-Numbermerging, in particular, converts things like _four score and seven years ago_ into a single token _four_score_and_seven_years_ago_ which is marked as a number and whose canonical value is 87.
+Date tokens merged (January 2, 1990 → January_2_,_1990), and number tokens merged.
+Number merging, in particular, converts things like _four score and seven years ago_ into a single token _four_score_and_seven_years_ago_ which is marked as a number and whose canonical value is 87.